British insults: Yeah, I deserved it

 The woman furrowed her brow, peering at the map and queried, “Where do you think you are?”
-And so I pointed again, “Right here.”
+And so I pointed again, to the former damp smudge that was turning into papier machet right before my eyes.
+“Right here.”

 She shook her head.
-“No love, you’re here,” she said, pointing to another point on the increasingly soggy map.
+“No love, you’re here,” she said, pointing to another smudge on the increasingly soggy map.
 I of course knew that was absolutely not anywhere close to where we were.

 “No no, no,” I said.
-“We came from here, so no way we could be there,” pointing to a now disintegrating part of the map where the woman had indicated we were.
+“We came from here, so no way we could be there,” pointing to the now disintegrating part of the map where the woman had indicated we were.

 And back and forth we verbally danced for a couple of minutes until the lovely lady put her hand gently on my arm, looked earnestly into my eyes, and said quite firmly in a most clear and proper British accent, “You DO realize we live here.”